 SMEs are the driving force behind Japan's economy at both the national and regional levels.
-JFC's SME Unit plays a role as a safety net, as well as providing policy-based financial support to shore up the growth and development of SMEs by having our Loan Programs and Credit Insurance Programs work closely together.
+JFC's SME Unit plays a role as a safety net, as well as providing policy-based financial support to shore up the growth and development of SMEs through both our loan programs and credit insurance programs.